alka14007/Job-scenario-around-the-world/README.md

 # Understanding Job Scenario Across the Globe

-/n Platform Used: Observable HQ /n
+Platform Used: Observable HQ

-/n Data Visualisation /n
+Data Visualisation

 Link to the main article - https://observablehq.com/embed/@work-mode-ws/project-1-attempt-2-final-submission-alka_kumari?cell=*)

-Introduction: The purpose of this research is to learn more about the Job scenario around the world, especially the trend between the Developed countries and Developing Countries.
+Introduction: The purpose of this research is to learn more about the Job scenario around the world, especially the trend between Developed countries and Developing Countries.

 About the Dataset: The dataset contains the job scenarios and different variables affecting these scenarios across developed and developing countries.
 The timeline being compared in this study is a decade long between the Year 2007 to Year 2016 (10 years).
 The data has been collected from The World Bank Databases on the topic of Jobs.